api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 ![OEV Network image](./oev-network.png)

-The OEV Network operates as an standard Arbitrum Nitro L2 optimistic-rollup, the system ensures transparency and allows verification of the auction process.
-In this marketplace, OEV searchers place bids for the exclusive opportunity to update a dAPIs for a short period of time.
+The OEV Network operates as a standard Arbitrum Nitro L2 optimistic-rollup.
+The system ensures transparency and allows verification of the auction process.
+In this marketplace, OEV searchers place bids for the exclusive opportunity to update dAPIs for a short period of time.

-By hosting auctions on on-chain, we address two big issues:
+By hosting auctions on-chain, we address two big issues:

 1. Scalability - The OEV network hosts auctions across different dApps across multiple chains.
 The system needs to scale up with demand, especially during periods of market volatility where the activity is the highest.
 This is a long-solved problem in blockchains through gas fees.
-2. Transparency - Auctions are awarded via an off-chain system, called OEV Auctioneer, so it's important to be able to reason about the correctness of auction outcomes.
+2. Transparency - Auctions are awarded via an off-chain system, called OEV Auctioneer, so it is important to be able to reason about the correctness of auction outcomes.
 Blockchains are the perfect tool for this, as all the data is public and verifiable.